 To assist this process, students should provide copies of the form, duly completed, to all committee members at least 24 hours prior to this progress meeting.
-After the meeting, a PDF of the completed and signed form should be submitted to the OnCourse Grad Student website.

-Information on this form and in the summary statement of research progress will be used by the CGS to help ranks students for academic awards and financial support.
+After the meeting, a PDF of the completed and signed form should be submitted to Ms. Toni Arcuri in the Graduate Services Office (room 127).
+Information on this form and in the summary statement of research progress will be used by the Committee on Graduate Studies to help rank students for academic awards and financial support.